jonathandewitt-dev/make-menu-accessible/readme.md

 LABELS
 ===
-So you know you need `aria-label` on your menu, but what are the rules?
+So you know it's good to label your menu, but what are the rules?
 Well, this function again tries to go the extra mile and do it for you.
-When labelling each menu or submenu, it searches for a heading tag nested inside.
-If it finds one, it will ensure your title has a unique ID if it doesn't already have one, and then automatically set the `aria-labelledby` attribute on your menu.
-But not all menus contain a heading tag, as they probably shouldn't.
-You can also assign a name manually with `data-name`, and if that isn't populated then it just defaults to `'Site Menu'`.
-No matter the case, even if it's omitted, your menu will not be without a label.
-Adding this attribute may become more important if you have multiple menus on the page simultaneously.
+When labelling each menu or submenu, this function searches for a heading tag nested inside.
+If it finds one, it will automatically set the `aria-labelledby` attribute on your menu.
+If no heading tag is found, it will look for the parent item's text and use it as the `aria-label`, (which may be the menu toggle button if it is not a submenu.)
+If there is no parent item, it will fall back on the default `'Site Menu'`.
+You can also override all of that if you'd like to assign a name manually by adding the `data-name` attribute.
+In most cases, you can omit this attribute and the label will be automatically applied.

 ```html
 <nav class="menu"